 Day Four: Tick off your third country!

-A trip to Bosnia and Herzegovina rounds off a four day trip to Dubrovnik quite nicely.
+I know the article title is Spending 4 Days in Dubrovnik but a trip to Bosnia and Herzegovina rounds off a four day trip to Dubrovnik quite nicely.
 One of the most popular cities for tourists is Mostar.
 Mostar is a great place to wander around in and experience the local markets.
 There are a few bars and restaurants overlooking the water which are great places to chill.

 The most famous tourist attraction in this wonderful city is the Stari Most, or the Old Bridge in English.
 The bridge is 24m high and attracts opportunistic locals.
 Younger men in the city launch themselves from the bridge on a regular basis, but only after raising enough money!
 However it can be really dangerous.
 The temperature difference between the mid to late 30s in summer months and the water can be hazardous to the body so it’s usually performed by trained individuals.
 Don’t jump in after a few drinks!